-- 1. Compliance Monitors will inspect and/or verify facilities in the Compliance Monitoring Universe on-site annually or triennially, depending on the type of facility.
-Monitoring is conducted using Calendar Years. - 2.
-Compliance Monitors must consult the Compliance Monitoring MID Tracking Database to determine the priority of inspections and verifications. - 3.
-Inspection reports are submitted to the CM Analyst upon completion; generally, the CM Analyst is copied on the delivery to the agency.
+- □ Compliance Monitors will inspect and/or verify facilities in the Compliance Monitoring Universe on-site annually or triennially, depending on the type of facility.
+Monitoring is conducted using Calendar Years. - □ Compliance Monitors must consult the Compliance Monitoring MID Tracking Database to determine the priority of inspections and verifications. - □ Inspection reports are submitted to the inspected facility and the Compliance Monitoring Analyst upon completion.